pramsey/crunchyblog/bacon/index.md

 The downside of [recursive CTE](https://www.postgresql.org/docs/current/queries-with.html#QUERIES-WITH-RECURSIVE) should be apparent from this example and the documentation.
 In a world of confusing SQL, recursive CTE SQL is the most confusing of all.

-Here's a bare query to run the same search as we ran in pgRouting
+Here's a bare query to run the same search as we ran in pgRouting:

 ```sql
 WITH RECURSIVE bacon_numbers AS (